-This is the most common question by newbie bloggers who just started monetizing their website with Affiliate ads and have AdSense running on their blog.
-AdSense is a contextual ad network and they do not allow running any other ad network which mimic ads like AdSense.
+Well, AdSense is a contextual ad network and they do not allow running any other ad network which mimics ads like AdSense.

-Can you have Amazon Affiliate And Adsense on same Page:
+Can you have Amazon Affiliate and Adsense on the same page?

-Let me take example of Amazon affiliate ads, as they are one of the popular affiliate program.
-You can replace it by anything like eBay, hosting affiliate or other affiliate programs you can think of.
+Let me take an example of Amazon affiliate ads, as they are one of the most popular affiliate programs.
+You can replace it with anything like eBay, hosting affiliate or other affiliate programs you can think of.

-Answer is “Yes” you can place Affiliate ads along with AdSense ads on the same page, and this doesn’t violate AdSense policies.
-Here is a screenshot from official AdSense help page, which clearly says: “We do allow affiliate or limited-text links.”
+The answer is “Yes”.
+You can place affiliate ads along with AdSense ads on the same page, and this doesn’t violate the AdSense policies.
+Here is a screenshot from the official AdSense help page which clearly says: “We do allow affiliate or limited-text links.”

 To add more to it, here is what you need to know to use any other ad network with AdSense.
-In simple words, Affiliate ad is also considered as different ad network here:
+In simple words, Affiliate ad is also considered a different ad network here:

-Before you jump with joy and start adding tons of affiliate banner ads and link ads on your blog, here are few important things which you should know.
+Before you jump with joy and start adding tons of affiliate banner and link ads on your blog, here are a few important things you should know:

-- If number of ads or affiliate banner/links is more than the original content, this will put your AdSense account in danger.
-So limit the number of ads on your blog, and focus on adding value and quality of your website.
-I suggest you to keep an optimum limit of Ads on your blog, and place it in a way which doesn’t hamper user-experience on your website.
+- If the number of ads or affiliate banner/links is more than the original content, it will put your AdSense account in danger.
+Therefore, limit the number of ads on your blog, and focus on adding value and quality to your website.
+I suggest you keep an optimum limit of ads on your blog and place it in a way that it doesn’t hamper the user experience.

-- Your affiliate ads should not link to content which are not allowed in AdSense policies.
-Ex: Adult content.
-AdSense treats other ads (Ads from other ad network or affiliate ads) on a page as part of the content, and it should follow their content guidelines.
+- Your affiliate ads should not link to content which is not allowed in AdSense policies.
+For example, adult content.
+AdSense treats other ads (ads from other ad network or affiliate ads) on a page as part of the content, which too, should follow the content guidelines.

-- While using Affiliate links on your blog, make sure they are nofollow.
-This has nothing to do with AdSense, but using Nofollow tag is a good practice from SEO point of view.
-You can use this guide to learn how to add nofollow tag or better use Gocodes WordPress plugin.
+- While using affiliate links on your blog, make sure they are nofollow.
+This has nothing to do with AdSense, but using the nofollow tag is a good practice from the SEO point of view.
+You can use this guide to learn how to add nofollow tag or better use ThirstyAffiliateLinks plugin.

-Here I have hand-picked few posts which will help you to get started with Affiliate marketing:
+Below are a few hand-picked articles that can help you get started with Affiliate marketing:

 - What is affiliate marketing and FAQ?